 Dumdum bullets were first used as ammunition for firearms at the end of the 19th century.
-Unlike a conventional bullet, dumdum bullets expand or flatten easily in the human body, tearing the body tissue and shattering bone in the process.
+On entering the body the bullet loses velocity and unlike a conventional bullet, the dumdum tears the body tissue and fragments bone.

 Use of dumdum bullets in armed conflict was prohibited on grounds of cruelty and inhumanity at the first international peace conference in The Hague (1899).
 The bullet is named after a suburb of Kolkata (Calcutta), where it was invented.